AmirSorayaieAzar/AmirSorayaieAzar/README.md

-- 👀 I'm interested in Artificial Intelligence (AI) and Machine Learning (ML), particularly in Medicine, Public Health, and Healthcare Systems.
+- 👀 I'm interested in Artificial Intelligence (AI) and Machine Learning (ML), particularly for their application in Medicine, Public Health, and Healthcare Systems.
 - 🌱 I'm studying AI and ML interpretability and explainability methods and their practical application in clinical practice.
 <!---
 ASorayaie/ASorayaie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.